-Code Recorded Reason Example of Acceptable for the Action Documentation 22 Termination/denial of household of able-bodied adult(s) whose time-limited period of SNAP eligibility has expired Participation history or a description of how the eligibility worker determined that the household's time limit had expired 23 Failure to comply, without good cause, with SNAP work requirements State work registration workers documentation of the household's failure and absence of participation records for workfare, E&T, etc. 24 Eligible for zero benefits Describe household's eligibility and how benefits were calculated, attach supporting documents 25 Failure to access EBT benefits Benefit history which indicates that the benefits were not accessed 26 Loss of contact with household Documentation of efforts made to contact the household and lack of any evidence of contact 27 Applicant/household deceased Record indicating the death of applicant/household 28 Not eligible for separate household status Documentation of household's circumstances that require combined household composition with others 29 Not eligible due to status as fleeing felon, parole violation, drug conviction etc. Documentation of status that caused ineligibility 30 Reason for denial/termination /suspension not documented Documentation of all available evidence why the negative action may have been taken 99 Other Documentation of circumstances of the negative action
+Code Recorded Reason for the Action Example of Acceptable Documentation 22 Termination/denial of household of able-bodied adult(s) whose time-limited period of SNAP eligibility has expired Participation history or a description of how the eligibility worker determined that the household's time limit had expired 23 Failure to comply, without good cause, with SNAP work requirements State work registration workers documentation of the household's failure and absence of participation records for workfare, E&T, etc. 24 Eligible for zero benefits Describe household's eligibility and how benefits were calculated, attach supporting documents 25 Failure to access EBT benefits Benefit history which indicates that the benefits were not accessed for three consecutive months 26 Loss of contact with household Documentation of efforts made to contact the household and lack of any evidence of contact 27 Applicant/household deceased Record indicating the death of applicant/household 28 Not eligible for separate household status Documentation of household's circumstances that require combined household composition with others 29 Not eligible due to status as fleeing felon, parole violation, drug conviction etc. Documentation of status that caused ineligibility 30 Reason for denial/termination /suspension not documented Documentation of all available evidence why the negative action may have been taken 31 Household received benefits in another SNAP household for same time period Documentation that the household had a duplicate SNAP case during same time period or that specific household members were included in another SNAP case during the same period in the same State